jassics/security-study-plan/security-architecture-study-plan.md

    2. Internet‑facing vs private services
    3. Centralized logging, monitoring, and alerting
 3. Common patterns
-   1. Zero Trust style access to internal apps
+   1. Zero Trust style access to internal apps (map the design back to the [CISA ZTMM v2.0](https://www.cisa.gov/zero-trust-maturity-model) pillars)
    2. Secure API gateway pattern
    3. Secure data pipeline / analytics architecture
+   4. LLM / RAG / agentic reference architecture: gateway in front of model providers, retrieval source allow-listing and provenance, guardrails on input and output, an MCP/tool broker enforcing per-tool authorization, isolated execution for agent-generated code, and full audit of "which agent did what, on whose behalf" (depth in the [GenAI Security Study Plan](genai-security-study-plan.md))

 Try to map each reference diagram to:
 - which controls are enforced where, and